What is Wholesaling in Real Estate?

 - If the wholesaler has access to their own reserve of cash, they can use it to find the A-to-B transaction.

-In a traditional closing, the wholesaler closes on the property with the seller, takes title to it and then puts it on the market for sale.
+In a traditional closing, the wholesaler closes on the property with the seller, takes title to it, and then puts the property back on the market for sale.

 Though the traditional close requires significantly more working capital to execute (and the cash is tied up for a longer time), it also gives the wholesaler the most amount of control.